What is Operational Resilience?

 The Six Pillars of Operational Resilience

-A mature operational resilience programme is built on six foundational capabilities.
+A mature operational resilience programme is built on six interconnected pillars.
+Weakness in any one of them creates gaps that disruption will eventually find.

 Pillar 1